edgelesssys/contrast/docs/docs/examples/emojivoto.md

 ### Downloading the deployment

-The emojivoto deployment files are part of a zip file in the contrast release.
+The emojivoto deployment files are part of a zip file in the Contrast release.
 You can download the latest deployment by running:

 ```sh